-Best practices for optimal performance of Azure Database for MySQL servers
+Best practices for optimal performance of Azure Database for MySQL - Flexible Server

 APPLIES TO: Azure Database for MySQL - Single Server Azure Database for MySQL - Flexible Server

-Learn how to get best performance while working with your Azure Database for MySQL server.
+Learn how to get best performance while working with Azure Database for MySQL flexible server.
 As we add new capabilities to the platform, we'll continue refining our recommendations in this section.

 Make sure you deploy an application and the database in the same region.
 A quick check before starting any performance benchmarking run is to determine the network latency between the client and database using a simple SELECT 1 query.